mekkim/bugzilla_analysis_in_r/README.md

 software, please contact the author.

 ---
-## To execute the script file in R, use the following commands:
+## To execute the script files in R, use the following commands:
 ```R
 setwd('<FULL PATH TO THIS SCRIPT FILE>');
 source('<NAME OF THIS FILE>.r', echo=TRUE, max.deparse.length=100000, keep.source=TRUE, verbose=TRUE);